MicrosoftDocs/win32/desktop-src/WsdApi/getting-started-with-wsdapi-troubleshooting.md

 ---
-Description: There are two ways to determine the diagnostic procedure to use. ms.assetid: d6877063-6cf9-48dc-8208-0f3fc85b6d6b
+description: There are two ways to determine the diagnostic procedure to use. ms.assetid: d6877063-6cf9-48dc-8208-0f3fc85b6d6b
 title: Getting Started with WSDAPI Troubleshooting ms.topic: article